hmperry/se_project_react/README.md

 # Project 10: WTWR

+## Intro

 This project is a weather app that displays the temperature and associated suggested clothing based on the weather for a given geographic location.

-### Tech Stack
+## Tech Stack

-The techonologies listed below were used to create the application:
+The technologies listed below were used to create the application:

 - HTML
 - CSS